Loučovice: Geography

 Loučovice is located about 21 km south of Český Krumlov and 41 km southwest of České Budějovice.
 The municipality borders Austria in the south.
 It lies in the Bohemian Forest mountains.
 The highest point is the Hvězdná mountain at 1012 m above sea level.
 The Vltava River flows through the municipality.

 Most of the municipal territory lies in the Vyšebrodsko Nature Park.
 There are several small-scale protected areas; the most valuable is Čertova stěna-Luč National Nature Reserve with giant stones.

 History

 The first written mention of Loučovice is from 1361, when the village was owned by Vyšší Brod Monastery.
 The village was burned down in 1420 together with the monastery by Taborites, and renewed after the Thirty Years' War.

 In the 1880s, entrepreneur Arnošt Porák founded a large paper mill in Loučovice, which employed more than 1,000 workers at its peak.
 Electrified railway built in 1909–1911 reached Loučovice.

-Between 1938 and 1945, the area was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-After expulsion of German population in 1945, many smaller hamlets in the area disappeared but Loučovice grew up.
-In 1950, several villages were merged with Loučovice and created a standalone municipality.
+Between 1938 and 1945, the area was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After the expulsion of German population in 1945, many smaller hamlets in the area disappeared but Loučovice grew up.
+In 1950, Loučovice became a standalone municipality and several villages were merged with Loučovice.